sageframe-no-kaji/kanyo-contemplating-falcons-dev/docs/sensing-logic.md

     - `frame_interval: 3` → Process every 3rd frame (~10 detections/sec)
     - `frame_interval: 30` → Process every 30th frame (~1 detection/sec)
 4. **Reconnection**: If the stream drops, waits `reconnect_delay` seconds (default 5) then attempts to reconnect automatically.

-5. **Tee Mode** (Optional): For continuous recording, can use ffmpeg to simultaneously proxy the stream for detection AND record rolling segment files for clip extraction.

 ### Configuration